Read what people say about us.

 - Our Fowards Work Clubs - delivering a focussed 12 week programme for anyone over the age of 18, with a disability or health barrier wishing to find paid employment in a group setting.
 To find out more about our Work Clubs, click here.

 - Our 1:1 service for those accessing Health - Forwards also works alongside NHS Gloucestershire Clinical Commissioning Group.
 The service offers one to one support for people who have individual funded care and have expressed an interest in voluntary or paid work.
 The Intensive Support Job Broker can support anyone who is finding it difficult to overcome health- related concerns or barriers into work.

 - Our Navigator Developer - Forwards also works in partnership with GEM (Going the Extra Mile).
 The Going the Extra Mile (GEM) Project aims to engage with and support individuals in Gloucestershire who are currently dealing with circumstances that are potentially causing barriers to work and move these people closer towards education, training, volunteering or work, including self-employment.
 The GEM Project will reconnect people with their local services and ultimately help them achieve their desired work based outcome through an individual personalised action plan.
 This programme is a unique partnership of community based organisations, managed by Gloucestershire Gateway Trust on behalf of Gloucestershire County Council.
 The GEM Project is jointly funded by the Big Lottery Fund and the European Social Fund.
+The GEM Project aims to engage with 1,100 people over the next three years until December 2019.
 To find out more about the GEM project, you can visit their website.

 Our Aims and Raising Aspirations